JonThomas/Azure-SC-900-Study-Guide/2-Microsoft Identity and Access Management Solutions/14-Describe the different external identity types.md

 * B2C access management: End users sign in using external identity providers.
     * External users are stored in the B2C directory

-* External Identities is requires Premium P1 or P2.
+* External Identities requires Premium P1 or P2.

 [Return to Microsoft Identity and Access Management Solutions](README.md)